lqbz220/VueProject/README.md

 TO DO:
 1. Create a secret yaml file for username, and mount as environment variable in the backen deployment, mount the password from the helm deployment config map
     - reference the username and passward using the environment variable (shell to the backend pod to find them `env`)
-2. Create a configMap file for db host,
+2. Create a configMap file for db host, and host name? (example: host: 'new-postgres-postgresql.default.svc.cluster.local')
 3. Create a make file to run the command easier

 It is ok to use port forward for local deployment(it point a port from the local machine to the pod port).Otherwise, need to use loadbalancer(ingress) to direct the outside traffic to the cluster.